 To make things easier, you can plan the format of your blog posts to decide how often you’re willing to write a new post.

-There are three main areas in which to set general guidelines for the format of your blog posts:
+There are three main areas where you can set general guidelines for the format of your blog posts:

 • Word count